Hidden Michigan Beaches

 | 4 min read

-And there are dozens of really popular beaches across our state.
-But that also comes with a downside: Hot summer days typically mean these beaches are teeming with people, parking areas are crowded, and there is not an ounce of seclusion to be found.
-If you want to find some hidden Michigan beaches, they are around, too.
-You just have to be willing to go off the beaten path to find them.
+There are dozens of really popular beaches across our state.
+They come with a downside, however: hot summer days typically mean these beaches are teeming with people, parking areas are crowded and there is not an ounce of seclusion to be found.
+If you want to find hidden Michigan beaches, you can find them off the beaten path.

 We’ve rounded up a handful of secluded Michigan beaches from across the Upper and Lower Peninsulas.
-These are the perfect places to bring a towel, a book, some snacks and prepare to be unbothered for hours.
+These are the perfect places to bring a towel, a book, drinks and snacks.
+Prepare to be unbothered for hours.

 Northwest Michigan

 First Street Beach, Manistee: It’s usually easy to find plenty of space at this wide beach at the edge of town.
-It offers a nearby dog park and dog beach area, and is just steps away from the scenic Riverwalk that runs right into downtown.
+It offers a nearby dog park and dog beach area, and it is just steps away from the scenic riverwalk that runs downtown.

 Headlands International Dark Sky Park, Mackinaw City: This place is loved by stargazers, but its two miles of Lake Michigan shoreline and miles of forest trails are open 24/7 year-round.
 Daytrippers find the coast secluded even in the summer.